dmwarren/fakerss/README.md

 # FakeRSS
 A simple system for aggregating new stuff from websites that don't provide RSS feeds, complete with command-line reader and web interface.
 Logs new items to a SQLite3 database.

-Includes plugins for Twitter and Instagram.
+Includes plugins for Twitter and other forms of cancer.

 # ... but why?

-Social media is cancer but unfortunately there is also some nice retrocomputing, Python, and other geek stuff flying through it.
+Unmoderated social media has exposed the ghastly anti-progressive attitude of the world and you should probably ignore it.
+Unfortunately there is also some nice retrocomputing, Python, and other geek stuff flying through it.
 I want the good stuff without a mobile app (or worse, a mobile app's crappy website--with popups!) controlling how I consume it.

 Plus, I don't want to sign up for an account on *any* of these services.
-I just want new links once or twice a day, on the command line, with no distractions.
+I just want new links once or twice a day, on the command line, without distractions.

 Rage against the social media machine.
 Bring back the decentralized web!